-(3) Includes \$17.0 million of cumulative realized gains from sales that occurred during the period and no cumulative realized losses.
+(3) Includes \$17.0 million cumulative realized losses of \$3.6 million during the three months ended June 30, 2024 and cumulative realized gains from sales that occurred of \$13.4 million during the period and no cumulative realized losses six months ended June 30, 2024.

-The Company has \$264.3 million of assets subject to selling restrictions recorded in Crypto assets held for investment.
+The Company has \$264.3 \$130.4 million of crypto assets subject to selling restrictions recorded in Crypto assets held for investment.
 The selling restrictions are time-based and lift between 2024 and 2029.
 Restrictions do not consist of any other obligations.